19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 1/Spare the Dying.md

 The creature is [Stabilized](../../../../Game%20Procedures/Conditions/Stabilized.md) if they were [Dying](../../../../Game%20Procedures/Conditions/Dying.md).

 ---
-*Upcast: Restores 1d6 HP to the affected creature per spell level.*
+*Upcast: Also restore 1d6 HP to the affected creature per spell level.*